PillowPillow/ng-annotations/readme.md

 	- **transclude**: *(Optional)*    Boolean.   directive's transclude option
 	- **lifecycle**: *(Optional)*    Object   array of callbacks, the available hooks are `compile`, `prelink` and `postlink`

-> the component decorator inject a $ioProps property to the working class.
+> the component decorator injects a $ioProps property to the working class.
 It contains the scope properties

 #### Usage:
 ````javascript